 9. Sparbled Bengal Cat

 A sparbled coat is the meeting of spotted and marbled varieties, creating a marbled and rosette clashing of markings.
 Although it is not an officially recognized pattern, it is still beautiful to behold, especially when there is significant negative space between the chaotic patterns.
-This coat variety can become all the more dramatic when mixed with clouded or charcoal markings, making for a unique looking Bengal indeed.
+This coat variety can become all the more dramatic when mixed with clouded or charcoal markings.

 Additional Bengal Cat Characteristics